Skip to main content

 • Actively manipulating the shaft with the hands to force a flatter position, rather than letting shallowing emerge from correct lower-body-led sequencing.

-• Not checking whether a new blocking or hooking pattern appeared after specifically drilling shallowing — this is a common sign of having over-corrected.
+• Not checking whether a new blocking or hooking pattern appeared after in particular drilling shallowing — this is a common sign of having over-corrected.

 Related guides & benchmarks